honeycombio/refinery/refinery_rules.md

 ## Example

-Here is a simple example of a `rules` file:
+Below is a simple example of a `rules` file.
+For a complete example, [visit the Refinery GitHub repository](https://github.com/honeycombio/refinery/blob/main/rules_complete.yaml).

 ```yaml
 RulesVersion: 2